 It is suggested that a natural sheepskin rug should be used as a decorative piece, because that way it won't be constantly stepped on or used for different purposes that could damage it too fast.
 Keep in mind that there is a lot of controversy in the carpet and rug cleaning specialists community because they all differ in opinion about certain sanitation and stain treatment techniques.

 Most often you will be advised not to wash your rug because of the lanolin which is a special type of wax that is produced by the skin of the sheep and has the special power to keep the wool nice and clean.
 But if you do wash the sheepskin rug, the natural lanolin will be gradually stripped away, which will also take the softness away and the overall appearance will lose its initial charm.

 If you feel like you do need to give your rug a wash, you should always consider hand washing as your best option.
 But avoid washing dyed sheepskin rugs and don't wash any of the rugs in direct sunlight.
 Use cold water and buy a wool shampoo specifically designed for a natural sheepskin rug.
 Avoid using detergents containing biological enzymes, soap based powders and biological washing powders.

 Before you start the washing process, you should give the fluffy pile a good brush by using a wide tooth metal brush which is very similar to a simple pet brush, therefore if you don't have this tool already because of your dog, you can easily buy from any local pet shop.
 This procedure will not only restore the shagginess of the fur, but it will also help remove any bigger particles of dirt.

-The drying process will be a lengthy one because it is best to leave your rug air dry, that's why it will be best to wash the sheepskin rug when the weather is warmer, that way you won't wait much until it's completely dry.
+The drying process will be a lengthy one (especially if you are in humid city like London) because it is best to leave your rug air dry, that's why it will be best to wash the sheepskin rug when the weather is warmer, that way you won't wait much until it's completely dry.

 Proper Spot Cleaning